 Find the best things to do in Temecula, California

-A drive to Temecula takes about an hour and people visit for several reasons.
+Driving to Temecula takes about an hour, and people visit for several reasons.

 One of the most popular things to do in Temecula is to visit wineries.
-Its typically warm days, cool evenings and ocean breezes make the region fantastic for growing Italian, Spanish and French grapes.
-If you wanted to spend the night, take a look at some of the charming Temecula winery hotels.
+Its typically warm days, cool evenings, and ocean breezes make the region fantastic for growing Italian, Spanish, and French grapes.
+If you want to spend the night, take a look at some of the charming Temecula winery hotels.

 Aside from wine country, you should also stop into Old Town for its antique stores, quaint restaurants with an old-time atmosphere, and Children’s Museum.

-Pechanga Casino is also a destination in itself between its more than 5000 slot machines, 4.5-acre pool deck, fantastic spa, and an enormous buffet.
+Pechanga Casino is also a destination in itself because of its more than 5,000 slot machines, 4.5-acre pool deck, fantastic spa, and enormous buffet.

 More adventurous souls might try hot-air ballooning.
-Temecula is known for its early morning sunrise breakfast tours as well as for sunset tours.
+Temecula is known for its early morning sunrise breakfast tours and sunset tours.

 5. San Juan Capistrano